supershaneski/callcenter-simulator/README.md

 OPENAI_APIKEY=YOUR_OWN_API_KEY
 ```

+Prepare your MongoDB and create the database.

-You also need to update the variables for the database
+Then update the variables for the database in the `.env` file.

 ```javascript
 DB_HOST=localhost
 DB_USER=root